intrand/pf2e-lifeblade/README.md

 This repository is the home of the Lifeblade class, compatible with Pathfinder Second Edition.

+> NOTE: This is a work in progress.
+1.0.0 will mark the first true release.
+Anything is subject to change until 1.0.0.
+However, I will try not to break stuff :)

 See...

 * [module.md](module.md) for instructions on how to install and use the [FoundryVTT](https://foundryvtt.com) module.